 During this period, you and your group will stay at a Buddhist temple.

-During this period, you will stay in the home of a family.
+During this week, you will stay in the home of a family for 3 days as well as a combination of hostel and camping site stays.
 Sample host communities: Samcheok, Busa, Jeonju, Goyang

 Program Reflection and Wrap-up in Seoul

 During the reflection period, you and your group will stay in a centrally-located hostel.

 The Experiment’s group leaders go through a rigorous selection process and have extensive experience with youth education, local expertise in the country or region of their program, language abilities, knowledge in their program theme, travel logistics and management know-how, and experience with health, safety and risk management.

 Christina grew up in Minnesota and is currently pursuing her master’s degree in school counseling from the University of Minnesota.
 Her love for travel was sparked during a global travel program through her college alma mater, St. Olaf College in Northfield, MN.
 During this trip, Christina explored Egypt, India, Thailand, China, Hong Kong, and South Korea.
 During this trip and in college, she was involved in numerous cultural psychology, global religion, history, and sociology classes and is passionate about using travel and experiential learning as a platform for leadership development.
 Christina has numerous years of professional experience working with youth through her roles as the education director for a nonprofit youth arts organization and as a camp manager for a summer camp in Minnesota.
 She is so excited to lead students across the world in this life-changing program!

 The Experiment's programs are led by accomplished and experienced faculty and staff who typically live in the country of study.
 Program leaders are responsible for instructional content, classroom and field experiences, and daily program operations.